rfsjim/Curated-Dev-Knowledge-Repo/README.md

 It will grow as my knowledge and skills grow.
 I hope you find something useful in here, too — as I follow in the footsteps of giants and explore the endless world of code.

+### Conceptual View Patterns &amp; Algorithms
+* **Design Patterns** - A strategic and architectual level looking at how should I structure and shape this solution?
+* **Algorithms** - A tactical and procedural level looking at how should I perform operations to efficiently solve this task.

 ![Following in the footsteps of giants](assets/memes/standing_upon_shoulders_of_giants.jpg)

 ## 📚 Sections